-NO KEY ACTIVITY SCOPE OF WORK AND OUTPUTS KEY PERFORMANCE

-DELIVERABLES INDICATOR

-Stands/ERFs that are not

-serviced.

-The accessibility, functionality

-of the meters, including illegal

-connection and meter

-tampering, along with inactive

-meters,

-Meter reading accuracy, the

-linkage and alignment of the

-billing system with property/

-land information, GIS and

-financial system.

-Lifespan of the meters and the

-appropriateness of the

-metering technology used.

-Connection type (three phase

-or single phase) and

-appropriateness for the land

-use.

-Service type (post-paid,

-prepaid)
+NO KEY FOCUS AREAS KEY ACTIVITIES OUTPUTS KEY PERFORMANCE INDICATORS Stands/ERFs that are not serviced, The accessibility, functionality of the meters, including illegal connection and meter tampering, along with inactive meters, Meter reading accuracy, the linkage and alignment of the billing system with property/ land information and GIS system etc. Lifespan of the meters and the appropriateness of the metering technology used, Connection type (three phase or single phase) and appropriateness for the land use, Service type (post-paid, prepaid). d) It is a requirement that the meter auditor shall verify at each property that the meters identified on the system are appropriately connections).
+The billing information should be accordingly updated.
+Recommendations for optimal metering and meter management for the municipality.
+Identifying solutions for revenue losses and security requirements.
+Credible billable customer information/list. reading purposes, estimated meters etc and revenue losses due to all of the above meter discrepancies e.
+Value and Percentage of technical electricity losses f.
+Percentage of uncounted for electricity and water.
+NB: Establish the baseline to be able to measure the development impact. identified on the system are appropriately